Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - Correct the Unicorn nginx `/mcp` proxy header to preserve Traefik's HTTPS protocol:
   `proxy_set_header X-Forwarded-Proto $http_x_forwarded_proto;`.
 Do not use `$scheme`, because nginx receives Traefik traffic over HTTP and would generate unusable `http` artifact links.
+- The first deployed App used a cached URI and omitted the required `ui/initialize` lifecycle handshake.
+The corrected version uses `ui://image/audio-experience-v2`, completes `ui/initialize` then `ui/notifications/initialized`, and therefore allows hosts to send the tool-result notification.
+Set `IMAGE_MCP_PUBLIC_ORIGIN=https://unicorn.cim.mcgill.ca` so the App CSP permits its externally hosted MP3 artifacts.

 ## Shared IMAGE pipeline